Nonlinear Transformations Against Unlearnable Datasets: Methodology

 Our initial step involves choosing a {nonlinear transformation from the spectrum available.
 Then, we systematically expand the training set by applying each transformation sequentially.
 It is pivotal to visually inspect a sample of augmented data at each step, as not all techniques yield meaningful images for every dataset.
 For instance, Threshold Binary and Threshold Binary Inverse transformations may not generate meaningful images for the CIFAR-10 dataset.

-Following the application of each technique, we assess the model's performance by obtaining validation accuracy.
-The validation data remain unperturbed (clean).
-If there is an improvement in validation accuracy, we retain the expanded dataset for the subsequent iteration.
+Following the application of each technique, we assess the model's performance by obtaining test accuracy.
+The test data remain unperturbed (clean).
+If there is an improvement in test accuracy, we retain the expanded dataset for the subsequent iteration.
 The process continues until the model achieves the target accuracy ($\alpha$), at which point we conclude the dataset expansion.

 In implementing the aforementioned method, we predominantly employed conventional nonlinear transformations, encompassing threshold binary, threshold binary inverse, color channel manipulation, erode, dilate, and Gaussian blur.
 Threshold binary and threshold binary inverse are commonly applied to grayscale images but can also be used in color images to delineate the primary object from its background.
 Color channel manipulation is akin to grayscale transformation, involving alterations to the values of one or more color channels in diverse ways.